shirashko/Neuropsychiatry/README.md

 # Personality Traits Analysis and Clustering

-This project aims to analyze personality traits data and perform clustering analysis to identify distinct personality profiles within the dataset.
+This project aims to analyze personality traits data and perform clustering analysis to identify distinct personality profiles within the dataset, by exploraing six factors model compare to Big Five personality model.

 ## Table of Contents